rvdzwet/invoice-validator/README.md

 This project has been enhanced with multi-modal validation and audit transparency features to make the invoice validation process more robust and transparent.

+## Getting Started

+### Prerequisites

+- .NET SDK (version specified in `global.json` or latest)
+- Node.js and npm (latest LTS recommended)

+### Running in Development

+1. Open a PowerShell terminal in the root directory of the project.
+2. Run the script:
+    ```powershell
+    ./run-app.ps1
+    ```
+3. This will start the .NET backend API, which now also serves the React frontend.
+4. Access the application at `https://localhost:7051` (or the port specified in `launchSettings.json`).
+5. The API Swagger documentation is available at `https://localhost:7051/swagger`.

+### Building for Production

+1. Open a PowerShell terminal in the root directory of the project.
+2. Run the script with the `-BuildProduction` flag:
+    ```powershell
+    ./run-app.ps1 -BuildProduction
+    ```
+3. This script will:
+    - Install frontend dependencies (`npm install` in `BouwdepotInvoiceValidator.Client` if needed).
+    - Build the React frontend for production (`npm run build:prod`) and output the static files to `BouwdepotInvoiceValidator/wwwroot`.
+    - Build the .NET backend in Release configuration (`dotnet build -c Release`).
+4. The production-ready backend build will be in `BouwdepotInvoiceValidator/bin/Release/netX.Y` (where X.Y is the target framework version).
+5. The frontend static files will be in `BouwdepotInvoiceValidator/wwwroot`.
+6. To deploy, you would typically publish the `BouwdepotInvoiceValidator` project (`dotnet publish -c Release`) which includes the backend and the static frontend files in `wwwroot`.

 ## Recent Updates

 ### Build Fixes (April 2025)